 5.3.2.1 Issues

-Study is needed whether the exposed MnS discovery service is to be provided by the MnS discovery service producer by a dedicated exposed MnS discovery service producer (e.g. EGMF).
+Study is needed whether the exposed MnS discovery service is to be provided by the MnS discovery service producer, by a dedicated exposed MnS discovery service producer (e.g. EGMF) or by a trusted discovery system.

 Study is needed on whether the MnS data as defined in TS 28.533 [x] can also be re-used for exposed MnS data, or if any extensions are necessary.

+Study is needed on figuring out differences if the discovery system is external or internal to the operator.

+Discovery of service and consumption of a discovered service can be completely separated.
+However, there may be an issue with managing which consumers have access to the discovery system and could theoretically consume the management service when authorization rules are not respected.

+There is an issue with authentication and authorization between the three parties i.e. MnS producer/operator, MnS consumer/customer and discovery system owner.

 5.3.2.2 Gaps